grncdr/node-any-db/any-db-pool/README.md

 ## API

-You can find the API documentation for this connection pool inclued in the rest of the any-db API docs [here](https://github.com/grncdr/node-any-db/blob/master/API.md#connectionpool).
+You can find the API documentation for this connection pool included in the rest of the any-db API docs [here](https://github.com/grncdr/node-any-db/blob/master/API.md#connectionpool).